 To become a Tree House Traveler, your students will begin with a Magic Tree House Passport.
-Each booklet has two pages and there are two different cover options.
-These can be printed in color or black and white.
+The booklets come in two sizes.
+The original size is created by printing four pages back-to-back.
+The smaller size is created by printing two pages back-to-back.
+Each booklet has four different cover options.
+Print these pages in color or black and white.

-Students will also need passport stamps to go with each book in the Magic Tree House series.
+Students will also need passport stamps to go with each book in the original Magic Tree House series.
 I have included several options to choose from.
-The passport stamps can be printed with all 28 stamps on one page (one stamp for each of the 28 books in the original Magic Tree House series).
-This option would work well for students reading the series independently or for your small groups.
+You can print all of the passport stamps on two pages (one stamp for each of the 36 books in the original Magic Tree House series).
+This option works well for students reading the series independently or for small groups.

-You could also print one full-page of stamps to go with each book in the series.
-This option would work well if you are reading the series aloud to your whole class.
+You can also print one full-page of stamps to go with each book in the series.
+This option works well if you are reading the series aloud to your whole class.

 Another option is to print the passport stamps in black and white and have the students color them in.